Refusing to Pay for Brothers Computer Repair After He Denied Help: AITA?

 Impact of Family Dynamics

 Family dynamics play a pivotal role in shaping individual behaviors and expectations throughout life.
 The siblings' upbringing may have instilled in them a sense of obligation or a strong desire for independence, factors that significantly influence their current relationship.
-According to studies, early family experiences can dictate how individuals respond to requests for support later in life.
+Early family experiences can dictate how individuals respond to requests for support later in life.
 These formative years set the groundwork for how we perceive and interact with others, impacting everything from emotional responses to conflict resolution.

 It may be beneficial for both parties involved to take a step back and reflect on their upbringing, considering how those experiences shape their interactions today.
 Understanding these influences can foster a greater sense of empathy and pave the way for healthier communication.
 By recognizing the roots of their behaviors, siblings can work towards building a more supportive and understanding relationship.